hazzard993/love-typescript-definitions/README.md

 {
     "compilerOptions": {
-        "baseUrl": ".",     // For resolving require(...) paths "noLib": true       // Prevents the use and auto-complete suggestions of non-lua libraries },
+        "baseUrl": ".",     // For resolving require(...) paths "noLib": true       // Prevents the use and auto-complete suggestions from non-lua libraries },
     "files": [
         "main.ts"           // You can swap this out with *.ts later when more files are made